Our first meeting at the Admiral Rodney, looking at a truly global view of our planet

-Updated 22 Oct 23-RL This is a relatively new group, with eight "founder members", which held its first meeting in May 2023.
-We now meet at the Admiral Rodney in Southwell from 1.45-4pm on the second Thursday of each month.
-They have friendly staff, and we like their bar facilities and conservatory room, so it works for all!
+We are still a relatively new group, having held our first meeting in May 2023.
+We meet at the Admiral Rodney in Southwell from 1.45-4pm on the second Thursday of each month.
+"The Admiral" has friendly staff, we like their bar facilities and conservatory room, so it works for all!

 We aim to learn, and teach each other to weave geography, economics, politics, history, sociology (and more) into a web that gives us greater understanding of our world.
-Our experience of our first few meetings is of lively involvement, discussion, debate, sharing of research, ideas, facts and “unknowns” about the global issues of today, the past and the future.
-Plenty of laughter included, despite the serious nature of the topics discussed.
+Our experience so far is of lively involvement, discussion, debate, sharing of research, ideas, facts and “unknowns” about the global issues of today, the past and the future.
+Plenty of laughter is included, despite the serious nature of the topics discussed.

 What is Geopolitics about?
 We have agreed what we think Geopolitics is about.
 No doubt this wiill change over time, but here is our working summary: "What is Geopolitics"(opens in a new window as a .PDF)